joemasilotti/masilotti.com/_posts/2023-05-12-rails-like-endpoint-switcher-for-ios-apps.md

 ## Changing endpoints based on environment

-I use this in my [Turbo Native apps]({% post_url 2021-05-14-turbo-ios %}) to change the root endpoint based on the environment.
+I use this in my [Hotwire Native apps]({% post_url 2021-05-14-turbo-ios %}) to change the root endpoint based on the environment.

 This ensures the app automatically points to the right URL.
 When I build to the simulator from Xcode I hit my local server.
 And folks who download from the App Store hit the production endpoint.